ZhgChg.Li

 PINCache(name: “ResourceLoader”) where the name is the directory name.

-You can also specify the rootPath, and the directory can be moved under Documents (not afraid of being cleared by the system).
+You can also specify rootPath, so the directory can be changed to under Documents (not at risk of being cleared by the system).

 PINCacheAssetDataManager.Cache.diskCache.byteCount = 300 * 1024 * 1024 // max: 300mb